 Not all transactions are equal, so throughput numbers alone doesn't tell the whole story.
-Flow’s transaction throughput depends on a variety of factors, such as networking bandwidth available to the nodes and optimizations in our implementation.
+Flow’s transaction throughput depends on a variety of factors, such as networking bandwidth available to the nodes and optimizations in Flow's implementation.
 The dominant factor is transaction complexity, impacted by the number of instructions your transaction executes, the number of ledger reads and writes your transaction performs and how many signatures have to be checked to confirm that your transaction has the required privileges.
-For benchmark loads of simple token balance transfers (essentially an addition and subtraction plus two signature verifications), our current implementation easily sustained a throughput of significantly more than 100 tps.
+For benchmark loads of simple token balance transfers (essentially an addition and subtraction plus two signature verifications), Flow's current implementation easily sustained a throughput of significantly more than 100 tps.
 However, we observed that transactions on Mainnet are generally considerably more complex (requiring several signature verifications; many ledger reads and writes; and running relatively complex computations).
 For the near-term future, 100tps seems like a realistic magnitude.
 We are working hard towards sustaining 100tps of the kind which are currently run on Mainnet.
 If your transactions are much simpler than the average Mainnet transaction, Flow potentially already satisfies your desired throughput.
 The best way to find out would be to test a benchmark set of your specific transactions on TestNet.

 Flow targets 1 second block times but the protocol is still early in its development and further optimizations are needed to achieve that.
 As of Feb 2021, the rate of block finalization on Mainnet is 0.4 blocks/s; with a standard deviation of ±0.1 blocks/s.
 Hence, a new block is finalized on average every 2.5 seconds.
 Note that block height only has a loose correlation with time, as the block rate naturally fluctuates.

 There are two block explorers live today.
 You can find them here: